Americo-Liberian people: History and settlement

 African Americans depart for Liberia, 1896.
 The American Colonization Society sent its last emigrants to Liberia in 1904.

 Americo-Liberians were descended from African American and Afro-Caribbean settlers, many of whom were freed slaves and their descendants who emigrated to Liberia with assistance from the American Colonization Society (ACS).
 The first black American settlers arrived in Liberia in 1822.
 The ACS's plan of encouraging black American migration to Africa was met with mixed responses at the time.
-Some members of the abolitionist movement, such as Gerrit Smith, opposed the idea, arguing that African-American families had lived in the United States for generations, and their prevailing sentiment was that they were no more African than white Americans were European.
+Some members of the abolitionist movement, such as Gerrit Smith, opposed the idea, arguing that African-American families had lived in the United States for generations, and their prevailing sentiment was that they were no more sub-Saharan African than they perceived White Americans to be European.
 Other historians have argued that white Americans encouraged the emigration of people of color to Africa due to their opposition to integration.
 Additionally, some slave owners manumitted some of their slaves on the condition of emigration.
 However, other African Americans believed they would face better economic opportunities in Africa and be free from racial prejudice, a sentiment that was endorsed by the Back-to-Africa movement.
 As black American emigration to Liberia continued steadily into the mid to late nineteenth century, the movement gained support from an assortment of influential figures, including UNIA president Marcus Garvey, who would go on to become president of the Black Star Line which encouraged emigration and economic shipping commerce between the United States and Liberia.

-The early African-American settlers who arrived in the region that was established as Liberia between 1820 and 1843 were mainly free blacks from Virginia, South Carolina, and Georgia, while smaller numbers came from northern states like New Jersey, New York, Delaware, and Connecticut.
+The early African-American settlers who arrived in the region that was established as Liberia between 1820 and 1843 were mainly free blacks from Virginia, South Carolina, and Maryland, while smaller numbers came from northern states such as New Jersey, New York, Pennsylvania, Delaware, and Connecticut.
 Subsequent movements also included emigrants from Mississippi, Louisiana, Arkansas, Kentucky, and Florida.